Updated June 5, 2023

 - Creating a VPN for C2 communication will make it easier to bypass any level of network monitoring

-- The ideal cover for internal hop-points is provided by busy servers
+- Busy servers provide the ideal cover for internal hop-points

 - For data staging areas, busy file servers

-In a nutshell, it is the removal of logs of all the activities occurs during the process of hacking.
+In a nutshell, it removes logs of all the activities occurring during the hacking process.

 The last step in completing the ethical hacking process is reporting.
-In this process, Ethical Hacker gathers a report with his results and the work that has been performed, such as the instruments used the rate of performance, vulnerabilities identified, and the processes of exploitation.
+An Ethical Hacker gathers a report with their results and the work they have performed in this process, including the instruments used, the rate of performance, vulnerabilities identified, and the processes of exploitation.